kokonech/MBEN_snData_analysis/README.md

 The repository contains source code for the single nuclei data analysis for the study

-*Ghasemi et al "Compartments in medulloblastoma with extensive nodularity are connected through differentiation along the granular precursor lineage"*
+*D.R.
+Ghasemi, K.Okonechnikov et al "Compartments in medulloblastoma with extensive nodularity are connected through differentiation along the granular precursor lineage"*

 [Bioarxiv link](https://www.biorxiv.org/content/10.1101/2022.09.02.506321v1.abstract)